Problem: Content marketing

 It’s an easy mistake to make, and we all think we know the difference.
 Advertising is a method of selling a specific

-product or service range, whereas content marketing consistently targets a relevant consumer audience with
+product or service range, whereas content marketing consistently targets a relevant consumer audience with engaging, helpful, and/or entertaining content and encourages them to take action.

 The lines are somewhat blurred because many organizations still struggle to produce content that doesn’t explicitly